-In the case of multiple counts that are not closely-related counts, whether the 3-level reduction under $\S2X1.1(b)(1)$, (b)(2), or (b)(3)(A) applies is determined separately for each count.
+In the case of multiple counts that are not closely-related counts, whether the 3-level reduction under \$2X1.1(b)(1), (b)(2), or (b)(3)(A) applies is determined separately for each count.

 Background: In most prosecutions for conspiracies or attempts, the substantive offense was substantially completed or was interrupted or prevented on the verge of completion by the intercession of law enforcement authorities or the victim.
 In such cases, no reduction of the offense level is warranted.
 Sometimes, however, the arrest occurs well before the defendant or any co-conspirator has completed the acts necessary for the substantive offense.
-Under such circumstances, a reduction of 3 levels is provided under \$2X1.1(b)(1) or (2).
+Under such circumstances, a reduction of 3 levels is provided under §2X1.1(b)(1) or (2).

 Historical Note: Effective November 1, 1987.
-Amended effective January 15, 1988 (see Appendix C, amendment 42); November 1, 1989 (see Appendix C, amendments 238-242); November 1, 1990 (see Appendix C, amendments 311 and 327); November 1, 1991 (see Appendix C, amendment 411).
+Amended effective January 15, 1988 (see Appendix C, amendment 42); November 1, 1989 (see Appendix C, amendments 238-242); November 1, 1990 (see Appendix C, amendments 311 and 327); November 1, 1991 (see Appendix C, amendment 411); November 1, 1992 (see Appendix C, amendments 444 and 447).